Scuba Regulator Buying Guide – What do you need to know!

-It’s also essential as one of your first items to get simply because it’s the part of your gear that allows you to breath.
-As that’s very important under water, you might consider it your possibly most important piece of gear overall!
-And, as it does allow you to breathe under water, you want to make sure you get a good piece of equipment and that you maintain it to keep it in good shape!
+It’s also essential as one of your first items to get simply because it’s the part of your gear that allows you to breathe.
+As that’s very important underwater, you might consider it your possibly most important piece of scuba gear overall!
+And, as it does allow you to breathe underwater, you want to make sure you get a good piece of equipment and that you maintain it to keep it in good shape!

 You will usually purchase your first and second stage regulators as a package.
 That makes sense as you want those two pieces to match and work flawlessly with each other!
 You’ll know exactly what to buy when you’re through with this guide.